dimajix/flowman/docs/spec/fields.md

 # Fields, Data Types & Values

 In various places, Flowman makes use of data type definitions.
-These are used for describing the layout of data sources and sinks like CSV files but they are also used for describing external tables like Hive
+These are used for describing the layout of data sources and sinks like CSV files, but they are also used for describing external tables like Hive

 ## Supported Data Types